Roachoid: Anatomy and habits

 Contrary to modern forms, female roachoids all have a well-developed external ovipositor.
 They probably inserted eggs into substrate.
 The egg pods, called ootheca, seen in modern dictyopterans is a new shared trait (synapomorphy) separating them from their primitive ancestors.
-Some of the roachoid species could reach relatively large sizes compared to most of their modern relatives, like Archoblattina and Necymylacris from Carboniferous reach around 9 cm in total length, and the largest Opsiomylacris having wings reaching 7.5 cm, close to modern largest cockroach Megaloblatta longipennis.
+Some of the roachoid species could reach relatively large sizes compared to most of their modern relatives, like Progonoblattina and Necymylacris from Carboniferous reach around 9 cm in total length, and the largest Opsiomylacris having wings reaching 7.5 cm, close to modern largest cockroach Megaloblatta longipennis.

+Some roachoids strongly deviated from a cockroach-like form.
+Ensiferoblatta and Proceroblatta from the Burmese amber of Myanmar, around 100 million years old, among some of the youngest known "roachoids" have a morphology resembling that of tree crickets.